ricardomuraoka/oauth2-authorization-code-flow/README.md

 /callback - this is the endpoint that google will redirect to after the user has authenticated / - this is the endpoint that will redirect the user to google for authentication /token - this is the endpoint that will return the access token

+access them by using localhost:8080/callback, localhost:8080/ and localhost:8080/token